Breast Imaging Center

 To schedule a screening mammography exam at DHMC in Lebanon, please call (603) 650-8260.

-- 3-D mammography, more formally known as digital breast tomosynthesis , is a new type of breast imaging used for both screening and diagnostic purposes.
-3-D mammography is most beneficial for first-time mammograms, for those whose previous test results weren't clear, and women with mostly dense (white on X-ray) breast composition.
+- 3-D mammography, more formally known as digital breast tomosynthesis, is a new type of breast imaging used for both screening and diagnostic purposes.
+3-D mammography has been shown to be more effective at detecting important cancers.
+It also helps decrease false alarms.

 - Breast MRI (magnetic resonance imaging) is the most sensitive breast imaging modality, used in screening exams for women with a genetic predisposition or strong family history of breast cancer, for characterization of a newly diagnosed breast cancer, for follow-up monitoring after chemotherapy or surgery, or to evaluate the status of a breast implant.
-An MRI exam is a radiation-free and painless procedure lasting between 30 and 90 minutes.
+An MRI exam is a radiation-free and painless procedure.

 - Breast ultrasound uses sound waves to produce images of internal structures.
 It is often used to identify the nature of breast lumps or abnormalities found in mammography, or for non-invasive image guidance in procedures like cyst aspirations or breast needle biopsy.

-- Biopsies are often performed when an abnormality has been found--by clinical examination, mammography, ultrasound, or MRI.
-Unlike the surgical biopsies of the past, modern breast biopsies are typically performed as a minimally-invasive procedure in which imaging technology is used to accurately guide a needle to the abnormality for sampling.
+- Minimally invasive biopsies are often performed when an abnormality has been found--by clinical examination, mammography, ultrasound, or MRI.
+Unlike the surgical biopsies of the past, modern minimally invasive breast biopsies are typically performed using imaging technology to accurately guide a probe through a small skin nick to the abnormality for sampling.
 The procedures are safe, effective and do not scar or deform the breast.
-Biopsies for 3-D mammography are also provided at Dartmouth-Hitchcock Medical Center in Lebanon.
+Biopsies by 3-D mammography are provided at Dartmouth-Hitchcock Medical Center in Lebanon.
+This is a more advanced, quicker and more comfortable version of stereotactic core biopsy.

 - Other interventional procedures include image-guided lymph node biopsies (sentinel lymphadenectomy) and lymphoscintography, a nuclear-medicine exam used to locate sentinel lymph nodes.